matyasfarkas/starter-hugo-academic/content/authors/admin/_index.md

 - Visitors
 ---

 I am an Economist in the Monetary Policy Strategy Division, Strategy Issues section of the European Central Bank.
-My research focuses on how expectation formation affects monetary policy and practical questions of DSGE estimation.
+My research focuses on expectation formation, monetary policy and DSGE estimation.

 I was part of the development team for [Macroecomomic Model Data Base](https://www.macromodelbase.com/).
 An Dyanre based macroeconomic model comparison platform.